tobib92/SEEFLEX/data/README.md

 The body of the text may be preceded by a header if the task warrants it.
 The `xml`structure in the *SEEFLEX* is needed for various scripts to work.
 If the desired output are plain text files, the [export_files.R](../code/data_pipeline/export_files.R) script will export the entire to an output directory.

 ## Meta-data

-The meta-data in the *SEEFLEX* contain the information gained from the contact session with the participants
+The meta-data in the *SEEFLEX* contain the information gained from the contact session with the participants.
+They include background information, language assessment, and learning habits. student responses in the language and learning habit assessments are in their raw format.
+To use the data in R and calculate the, the [meta-data](meta_data_anon.csv) file can be loaded with the [meta-data](../code/data_pipeline/meta_data.R) script.
+The data can be exported from there.

+## Shiny data

+The [Shiny applications](../README.md#L23) refer to data contained in two .rda files.
+Both of them are required for the applications to be run locally.
+The [data](20240903_data.rda) file contains basic information on the corpus, the meta-data needed to filter the output, and the required labels etc. The [shiny_data](20240905_shiny_data.rda) file contains the calculations done with the methodology introduced in Neumann and Evert (2021).
+The necessary information can be found [here](https://www.stephanie-evert.de/PUB/NeumannEvert2021/).

 ## References

+- Neumann, S., & Evert, S. (2021).
+A register variation perspective on varieties of English.
+In E. Seoane & D. Biber (Eds.), Corpus-based approaches to register variation (pp. 143–178).
+Benjamins. https://doi.org/10.1075/scl.103.06neu
 - The TEI Consortium.
 (2021).
 TEI P5: Guidelines for Electronic Text Encoding and Interchange (Version 4.3.0.). https://tei-c.org/Vault/P5/4.3.0/doc/tei-p5-doc/en/Guidelines.pdf